anaisabelcosio/anaisabelcosio/README.md

 # 💫 About Me:
-I'm currently improving my data analytics skills with the goal of using these skills in the payments and financial industry. <br><br>Ask me about payments and FinTech
+I'm currently looking into the convergence of data, payments and the financial industry. <br><br>Ask me about payments and FinTech

 ## 🌐 Socials: